jruby/activerecord-jdbc-adapter/README.txt

 2a.
 For Rails 3, if you're generating a new application, use the
     following command to generate your application:

-   jruby -S rails myapp -m http://jruby.org/rails3.rb
+   jruby -S rails new sweetapp -m http://jruby.org/rails3.rb

 2b.
-Otherwise, you'll need to run the "jdbc" generator to prepare your
+Otherwise, you'll need to perform some extra configuration steps
-    Rails application for JDBC.
+    to prepare your Rails application for JDBC.

-   If you're using Rails 3, first you'll need to modify your Gemfile to use the activerecord-jdbc-adapter gem under JRuby.
+   If you're using Rails 3, you'll need to modify your Gemfile to use the activerecord-jdbc-adapter gem under JRuby.
 Change your Gemfile to look like the following (using sqlite3 as an example):

     if defined?(JRUBY_VERSION)
-      gem 'activerecord-jdbc-adapter', :require => false
-      gem 'jdbc-sqlite3, :require => false
+      gem 'activerecord-jdbc-adapter'
+      gem 'jdbc-sqlite3'
     else
-      gem sqlite3-ruby', :require => 'sqlite3'
+      gem 'sqlite3'
     end

-   Next, run the generator.
-With Rails 3:

-    jruby script/rails generate jdbc

-   With Rails 2:
+   If you're using Rails 2:

     jruby script/generate jdbc

-   The initializer and rake task files generated are guarded such that they won't be loaded if you still run your application under C Ruby.

-   Legacy: If you're using Rails prior to version 2.0, you'll need to add one-time setup to your config/environment.rb file in your Rails application.
-Add the following lines just before the
-   <code>Rails::Initializer</code>.
-(If you're using
-   activerecord-jdbc-adapter under the old gem name used in versions 0.5 and earlier (ActiveRecord-JDBC), replace 'activerecord-jdbc-adapter' with 'ActiveRecord-JDBC' below.)

-    if RUBY_PLATFORM =~ /java/
-      require 'rubygems'
-      gem 'activerecord-jdbc-adapter'
-      require 'jdbc_adapter'
-    end

 3. Configure your database.yml in the normal Rails style.